-IEEE Common Data Format

-The scenario definition for a grid scale simulation involves the import of a large set of information.
-An automated data import is supported based on the IEEE Common Data Format (CDF) [21], which is a well-accepted and frequently used, format by the industry and academia.
-The user can upload a .cdf file containing all bus, lines, transformers and generation/load definitions.
+- Forecasting: The stability of the electricity grid requires the electricity supply to constantly meet demand.
+Thus, forecasting energy production and consumption have always been of great interest.
+INTEMA.grid offers inhouse developed power forecasting modules for load and RES generation (wind and solar energy) based on machine learning algorithms [17].
+The models have been developed in the context of the Horizon projects SMILE [18] and RENAISSANCE [19]. - Web Interface: A convenient web-based graphical user interface has been developed to support the case definition and results visualization.
+Its features and functionalities will be described in detail in Section 5.4. - IEEE Common Data Format: The scenario definition for a grid scale simulation involves the import of a large set of information.
+An automated data import is supported based on the IEEE Common Data Format (CDF) [21], which is a well-established format and is frequently used by the industry and academia.
+The user can upload a .cdf file containing all buses, lines, transformers and generation/load definitions.
 An important note is that its standard format regards mainly steady state information; thus, if the user aims to perform dynamic simulation, additional data should be defined.